 Treatment for substance use disorder (SUD) usually involves a combination of medications and behavioral therapy.
 Currently, there are no government-approved medications for treating sleeping pill addiction.

 However, a process called tapering may be effective in certain settings.
-Tapering is the process of gradually decreasing the dosage of a sleeping medication, or other sedative, in order to wean a person off dependence and avoid symptoms of withdrawal.
+Tapering is the process of gradually decreasing the dosage of a sleeping medication, or another sedative, in order to wean a person off dependence and avoid symptoms of withdrawal.
 Tapering is only effective under medical supervision.

 Behavioral therapy is the most common form of addiction treatment.
 The ultimate goal of behavioral therapy is to change a person’s thinking and attitudes towards drugs.
 Therapy may consist of one on one counseling, group sessions, or other more intensive therapies like dialectical behavioral therapy (DBT) or cognitive behavioral therapy (CBT).